Christianity in Ogun State

-Christianity is a major religion in Ogun State, where Sharia is not valid.
+Christianity is a majority religion in Ogun State and it constitutes over 70% of its population.
 The Roman Catholic Diocese of Ijebu-Ode and the Roman Catholic Diocese of Abeokuta are present in the state.
-Ijebu-Ode has a St. Clare’s Monastery.
+Ijebu-Ode has a St. Clare's Monastery.
 The international headquarters of the Church of the Lord (Aladura) are in Ogere-Remo, Ogun State.
 The Universal Church of the Kingdom of God is present in the state.

-In Ogun State, the Celestial Church of Christ has Alafia, Emi, Ibukun, Itunu, Itunu Iyanu, Iyanu, Oba Nla, Ogo Oluwa and Oluwaseun Parishes e.
+In Ogun State, the Celestial Church of Christ has Alafia, Emi, Ibukun, Itunu, Itunu Iyanu, Iyanu, Oba Nla, Ogo Oluwa, and Oluwaseun Parishes.
 Christ Apostolic Church has churches in the state.
 Jubilee Christian Church International has its headquarters in Abeokuta.
 The Anglican church is present in Ogun State.